Asymptotic properties of the multivariate Sz\'{a}sz-Mirakyan estimator for cumulative distribution functions on the nonnegative orthant: Interior properties

-\n This subsection compares the efficiency of the empirical c.d.f.\ and the Sz\'{a}sz--Mirakyan estimator through local and global deficiency measures.
-These quantities characterize the effective sample size required by the empirical c.d.f.\ to achieve the same mean squared error performance as the smoothed estimator.
+This subsection compares the efficiency of the empirical cdf and the Sz\'{a}sz--Mirakyan estimator through local and global deficiency measures.
+These quantities characterize the effective sample size required by the empirical cdf to achieve the same mean squared error performance as the smoothed estimator.